treasurewild/Witter/README.md

 * Some of the user interface doesn't flow as well as it could.
 Verifying logins and postings and redirecting accordingly would be a good addition.
 * Replying to another user.
 This is an interesting feature to add because of the way is can reuse the functionality of other components, and create a chain of connections between the Wits.
 That conversation can get very complicated, very quickly, if replies to replies are also allowed, because of the branching threads that would be created.
 From a database point of view it isn't complicated though, since a reply can only be attached to one Wit.

+## Resources

+This project made extensive use of the Simple Login, Todo App and JWT examples given by Digital Futures.
+I also used many online resources to help me to understand new concepts.
+The Net Ninja youTube channel was a great help, and this post on [JWT Authentication](https://www.freecodecamp.org/news/how-to-build-a-fullstack-authentication-system-with-react-express-mongodb-heroku-and-netlify/) from freecodecamp.org provided a great walkthrough to add hashed passwords to my app.

 ## How to run the program

 The easiest way is to use the Netlify version, which will run automatically.